Valērijs Šabala: Early career

-As a youth player Šabala was a member of Daugava Rīga academy.
+As a youth player, Šabala was a member of Daugava Rīga academy.
 With the club winning the 2008 Latvian First League and being promoted to the Latvian Higher League for the 2009 season, Šabala was one of the youngsters to be included in the first team squad by the manager Vladimirs Beļajevs. Šabala made his debut on 15 October 2009, having just turned 15, when he came on as a substitute in the 46th minute in an 8–0 loss against the defending champions FK Ventspils.
-Three days later he appeared in the match against FC Tranzit, coming on as a substitute in the 88th minute.
-Daugava Rīga were relegated to the Latvian First League and Šabala joined the Latvian Higher League newcomers JFK Olimps in January 2010. Šabala scored his first Latvian Higher League goal on 23 April 2010 in a match against Skonto Riga.
+Three days later, he appeared in the match against FC Tranzit, coming on as a substitute in the 88th minute.
+After Daugava Rīga were relegated to the Latvian First League, Šabala joined the Latvian Higher League newcomers JFK Olimps in January 2010. Šabala scored his first Latvian Higher League goal on 23 April 2010 in a match against Skonto Riga.
 At the time he was 15 years and 193 days old, which made him the youngest ever goalscorer in the history of Latvian championship and all the top tier European football leagues.
 His record was broken on 10 June 2014, when Skonto Riga midfielder Jānis Grīnbergs scored a penalty against Daugava Daugavpils being just 15 years and 102 days old.
-All in all that season Šabala played 21 league matches and scored 6 goals.
+Throughout the season, Šabala appeared in 21 league matches and scored six goals.